 - Get S$120 Cashback

-- 8% cash back at all supermarkets & grocery stores worldwide
+- 8% cash back at supermarkets & grocery stores worldwide

 - 8% cash back also applicable for food & groceries delivery (including Foodpanda, Deliveroo, honestbee, RedMart)

-- Total minimum spend of S$888/statement month, 8% cash back capped at S$25 per category (Dining, Grab rides, Groceries, Petrol).
-For spend less than S$888 and/or other spend, 0.25% cash back is awarded, no cap on 0.25% cash back earned
+- Total minimum retail spend of S$888/statement month, 8% cash back capped at S$25 per category (Dining, Grab rides, Groceries, Petrol).
+For retail spend less than S$888 and/or other retail spends, 0.25% cash back is awarded, no cap on 0.25% cash back earned

 Formerly known as the Citibank DIVIDEND Card, one of the most historically popular credit cards, the Citibank Cash Back Card underwent a little bit of a slump in the face of extremely stiff competition in the cashback category.
 However, it has come back stronger than ever, with a whopping 8% cashback across petrol, dining and grocery categories.